UrbanInstitute/ed-data/README.md

 Many charts in the draft text use weighted means within weighted deciles.
 We will instead report weighted decile cutoffs in the site - 10th percentile, 20th percentile, etc.

 ## Weights
 Various sections using IPEDS data weight institutions by FTE enrollment - total, undergrad, or graduate.
 Some Stata code drafts use IPEDS "derived" variables that are unavailable in the complete data files.
-For weighting consistency, and to use available variables, use `fte`, `fteug`, or `ftegd` unless a compelling reason exists to use the derived variables.
+For weighting consistency, and to use available variables, use `fte12mn`, `fteug`, or `ftegd` unless a compelling reason exists to use the derived variables.
 These variables are retrieved and saved in [ipeds12monthenrollment.R](scripts/get-data/ipeds12monthenrollment.R)

 ### CPI adjustments and year ranges
 Throughout this project, we'll be using dollar amounts over time and aging nominal dollars using the [Consumer Price Index](www.bls.gov/cpi/).
 The CPI is retrieved via API in [bls.R](scripts/get-data/bls.R).
 We use the annual average CPI for all items `(CUUS0000SA0)` when aging dollar amounts.